jarrodmillman/homepage/content/_index.md

 - The [Neuroimaging in Python](https://nipy.org/) project to develop cutting-edge tools for brain imaging data analysis.

 These efforts underscore my dedication to fostering open collaboration, enhancing research reproducibility, and promoting greater computational literacy among researchers.

-I was involved in the conceptualization of NumPy, and an early maintainer of SciPy and scikit-learn.
-I currently am a core developer and steering council member of NetworkX and a core developer of scikit-image.
-I previously served on the steering council of SciPy.

-Driven by the belief in open-source software's role in transparent, reproducible, and accurate scientific research, my focus has always been on enhancing the infrastructure supporting these principles.
+Driven by the belief in open-source software's role in transparent, reproducible, and accurate scientific research, my focus is on enhancing the infrastructure supporting these principles.
-By making these tools accessible to a wide community, I aspire to contribute to the advancement of human knowledge.

 <!--
 I am a Senior Open Source Scientific Python Developer at the [Berkeley Institute for Data Science](https://bids.berkeley.edu) and co-founder of the [Scientific Python](https://scientific-python.org) project.